Oberon (operating system): Oberon V4

 The version named Oberon V4 (see also History) is closer to the original operating system developed by Wirth and Gutknecht.
 It was originally developed at ETHZ, but when H.P.
 Mössenböck went to Institut für Systemsoftware at Johannes-Kepler University in Linz (JKU), the development of V4 moved also.
 Thus, V4 is sometimes also called Linz-Oberon in contrast to ETH-Oberon.
-The most recent version of V4 and extensions are available at JKU.
+The most recent version of V4 and extensions are available at JKU link "Oberon from the Linz server", see also notes below.
 Oberon V4 appears to be orphaned, there are almost no changes since 2000.
 Another repository of V4 is Claudio Nieder's Oberon V4, which also shows difference between the different V4 implementations.
 Since 2013 this page moved to/is mirrored at SourceForge.
 V4 is closer to what would now be called an integrated development environment than an operating system of its own.
-There were many extensions written for V4, which are still available from the [ftp://ftp.ssw.uni-linz.ac.at/pub/Oberon/LinzTools/ ftp server of SSW at JKU]; some documentation can be found on their web-pages, more information is normally included in the packages and it is given in Oberon's special rich text format.
+There were many extensions written for V4, which are still available in the directory LinzTools of the zip archive of the former ftp-download area from the server of SSW at JKU.
+Some documentation can be found on their web-pages.
+The links on this page are all dead, but pointed to *.Cod files in Oberon/LinzTools directory on the ftp-server, which are mirrored in the subdirectory Oberon/Oberon/LinzTools of the previously mentioned zip-archive.
+More information is normally included in the packages and it is given in Oberon's special rich text format.
+The commands for extracting these from the ASCII formatted *.Cod files are generally present in the first lines of the *.Cod files.